benblack769/benblack769.github.io/exploration_intelligence/algorithmic-roles.md

 ### Example system

-I am most interested in social systems.
+The most relevant, interesting, and understandable complex system is the human emotional system.

 ### System core

 At the core, a system has three key components:

-* Goal of a system (or Purpose, if you wish).
+* Purpose of a system (a purpose is a goal, or desired outcome).
+*
 * Adaptive mechanisms (genetic change, human learning, etc.)
 * Adaptable subsystems ()